RSS-Lab/Edge-AI/README.md

 # SPIKE
 The Spike simulator is a command-line application for RISC-V development.
 It allows for both 32-bit and 64-bit simulations and supports multiple variants of RISC-V types.
 It’s an alternative to using the Segger emSim simulator, which has both a graphical mode and a command line mode and.
 It’s also more up-to-date and widely-used than the RVS simulator that we have been using at York University for a few years.
 # Prerequisites
 For the installation process, you'll need a Linux-based system.
 If you're on Windows, you can use WSL (Windows Subsystem for Linux) or VirtualBox to create a virtual machine with the necessary Linux environment.
-VirtualBox recommanded.
+VirtualBox highlyrecommanded.

 Virtual Machine Specifications:
 To set up your virtual machine, you can create a VM with the following specifications: